1. Monitor your spending

 It also doesn’t hurt to talk to your creditors.
 Just pick up the phone, dial the number on the back of your card and try negotiating for a lower rate.
-Credit card companies are like any other; they want to keep your business.
-Plus, the pandemic has inspired some companies to defer payments and even pause interest for borrowers who run into trouble.
+Credit card companies are like any other: They want to keep your business.
+Plus, the pandemic has inspired some companies to defer payments and even pause interest for borrowers in trouble.

 Lastly, if you’ve got multiple high-interest bills, you can save yourself a lot of money and headaches by consolidating your debt into one lower-interest loan.

 You can make single monthly payments to give yourself some breathing room and save up for each pay date.
 Do some digging and compare different lenders online to find the offer that works best for you.
-You could free yourself sooner than you think with an APR as low as 5.95%.
+You could free yourself sooner than you think, and with an APR as low as 4.99%.

 3. Set up your emergency fund

 Once your debt is in a more manageable place, it’s time to start saving and reserve some of your income for emergencies.

 Even if you haven’t lost work due to the coronavirus lockdown, a layoff could still be looming.
 And you never know when your car might break down or your cat might get sick.